darrenks/atlas/README.md

 Circular programming is a powerful technique, especially when your language has a nice syntax for vectorization.
 These techniques are often the simplest and best way to describe a sequence, but as I've shown you can take it too far.
 Moderation is key for real code.
 Still, going too far in play is enlightening, and hopefully you can have some fun playing with Atlas.

 Let's end with two examples where circular programming is an elegant solution.
 The first "real world" problem is the Josephus Problem.
 Where 40 prisoners decide to go around in a circle, every third prisoner shooting themselves, until only 1 is left, which spot should line up at to survive?
 The [haskell solution](https://rosettacode.org/wiki/Josephus_problem#Haskell) is 39 lines long without circular programming and [16 with](https://debasishg.blogspot.com/2009/02/learning-haskell-solving-josephus.html).
+There is a 1-line without circular programming but it is non obvious.
+Implementing it intuitively is simpler with circular programming.

 In Atlas the solution is simple:

     nats=1:nats+1
     prisoners=40 take nats
-    gun_holders = prisoners @ _ !if nats % 3 then !;gun_holders else ,$
+    gun_holders = prisoners @ concat !if nats % 3 then !;gun_holders else ,$
     head concat !if gun_holders !eq tail gun_holders then !; gun_holders else ,$
     ──────────────────────────────────
     28

-The `concat ... !? !;gun_holders ) ,$` which is used twice may look scary but that's actually just a common pattern for doing a filter, not a fault of circular programming that Atlas lacks that operator for now.
+The `concat !if ... !;gun_holders else ,$` which is used twice may look scary but that's actually just a common pattern for doing a filter, not a fault of circular programming that Atlas lacks that operator for now.
 That last line is just selecting the first case it is the same person twice in a row.
 That catch op I alluded to earlier would be really handy here then we could just take the last before encountering an error.

 I guess it is no surprise that a problem involving a circle has a nice circular programming solution.
 But calculating primes using the Sieve of Eratosthenesis is our next example.
 Typically the sieve is done on a fixed size, but if you use circular programming you can stream it.